Skip to main content

 If you have a church building or even a parking lot, you can advertise your space for rental.
 People are always looking for places to host birthday parties, special events, weddings, funerals, and so much more.

-Many churches waive the rental fee for church members, but having a space available for rent can be a great way to provide for your community while making a bit of fundraising revenue as well.
+Many churches waive the rental fee for church members, but having a space available for rent can be one of the ways your church can make money/generate revenue, etc..
 It’s an untapped gold mine for churches who have a building or meeting space that they can rent out.

 Make sure you have someone who can manage and clean before and after each event.
 You might even be able to provide a job to someone in the community by hiring them as your as-needed event coordinator.